OLIVER WYSS

 karlsen

-Morten Karlsen joins Orange County SC for the 2023 season fresh off of his time as a member for his home country Denmark’s technical staff at the 2022 FIFA World Cup.
+Morten Karlsen returns to Orange County SC on a multi-year contract beginning in 2024, after taking over midway through the 2023 season.
+Once assuming the role of head coach, Karlsen led the Black and Orange to a 16-7-3 record and the 2nd seed in the Western Conference, after starting in 11th when he took over.
+Karlsen was also a member for his home country Denmark’s technical staff at the 2022 FIFA World Cup prior to his time in Orange County.
 In 2017, Karlsen attained his UEFA Pro Coaching License, the highest UEFA recognized coaching license a coach can have.
-Karlsen also has prior coaching experience as the assistant coach of AGF, the former club of fellow countrymen Daniel Pedersen and Emil Nielsen.
+Karlsen also has prior coaching experience as the assistant coach of AGF.
 He has also served as a head and assistant coach in the Danish Superliga at the professional and U-19 levels.
 Prior to his coaching career, Karlsen made over 300 appearances as a player in the Netherlands and Denmark’s top divisions.
 Karlsen is trilingual, speaking English, Danish and Dutch.

 PAUL HARDYMAN